Your clients can be your lifelong affiliates

 Don’t be short-sighted: Short-term loss, Long-term gain

-Here is an example from Jay Abraham’s client.
-His client ran an $6 million air conditioning business that had a marketing sale of $19.95 tune-up and cleaning service for your air-conditioning or heating system twice a year.
-It actually cost him about $30.00 to perform the service.
+Here is an example of how an aircon company can benefit.
+You can have a marketing sale of $20 tune-up and cleaning service for your air-conditioning system twice a year.
+However, it may cost you about $30.00 to perform the service.

 Same Strategy, Different Tactics